Student writing is getting worse– or wait, it’s getting better!

 This fight ends sort of like the first Rocky, I am sure: the upstart still loses.
 But who knows?
 Maybe after a dozen sequels, we’ll finally get a round where the good guys win.

-3 thoughts on “Student writing is getting worse– or wait, it’s getting better!”
+3 Replies to “Student writing is getting worse– or wait, it’s getting better!”

 1. A wonderful post!
 And as usual, the best representations of a two sided debate represent a middle path as possibility: if we actually talk about what constitutes good writing, we might learn how to teach it better!
 Thank you.